FREQUENTLY ASKED QUESTIONS

 Does Dr. Bernstein accept insurance?

-Can I see the Integrative Functional Nutritionist without being a patient of
+Can I see the Licensed Dietitian Nutritionist, Michal Shelton RDN LDN, without being a patient of Dr. Bernstein?

 What is a HSA (health savings account) or Flex spending?